cocotb/cocotb/documentation/source/hal_cosimulation.rst

 HAL
 ---

-To keep things simple we use the same RTL from the :doc:`endian_swapper`.
-We write a simplistic HAL which provides the following functions:
+To keep things simple we use the same :term:`RTL` from the :doc:`endian_swapper`.
+We write a simplistic :term:`HAL` which provides the following functions:

 .. code-block:: c